bcelary/enex-html-archive/README.md

 ## ✨ Features

-- **Individual HTML files**: Each note exported to its own HTML file
+- **Individual HTML files**: Each note exported to its own standalone HTML file
-- **Organized structure**: Each .enex file gets its own directory
+- **Organized structure**: Each .enex file gets its own directory with navigation
-- **Media preservation**: Attachments and images extracted and linked properly
+- **Media preservation**: Attachments and images extracted and linked properly in media/ directories
+- **Theme support**: Choose between light and dark themes for generated HTML
 - **Responsive design**: Mobile-friendly HTML with modern CSS
-- **Rich navigation**: Table of contents with hierarchical browsing
+- **Rich navigation**: Table of contents with hierarchical browsing across all notes
 - **Clean URLs**: Sanitized filenames for web compatibility
-- **Modern packaging**: Installable via pip/uv with proper entry points
+- **Modern packaging**: Proper Python package with CLI entry point
+- **Type safety**: Full type annotation throughout for better development experience
+- **Zero dependencies**: Pure Python implementation using only stdlib

 ## 📁 Exporting from Evernote